 The State Library's exhibition galleries are located on our first floor.
 The galleries are accessible by stairs and lifts in both the Macquarie Street Building and the Mitchell Library Building.

 How many books are in the State Library of NSW?

 The State Library's collection contains over 5 million items including more than 2 million books, 1.2 million microforms, 1.1 million photographs, as well as newspapers, maps, architectural plans, manuscripts and other items.
 The Library’s collection has a reputation as the most valuable library collection in Australia and among the most valuable in the world.

 Can I borrow books?

 We are a reference library so books you request from the Library's collections can only be read onsite.

-You can borrow State Library books from your local public library.
+You can borrow some State Library books from your local public library.
 Find the closest public library in your area via NSW.net.